nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.18 REQUEST_PROCESSINGS

 Processing status of the management request.
 Management requests are means of managing clients and authentication certificates of Security Servers.
 See also documentation of the table requests.
 - In older version request processing binds together two management requests that refer to the same data but have different origin (Security Server or user interface of the Central Server).
-If one request associated with the processing is from center, the other one must be from Security Server and vice versa.
+If one request associated with the processing is from Central Server, the other one must be from Security Server and vice versa.
 - Starting in X-Road version 7.3.0 request_processing table contain only one record per request, there is no complementary request anymore.

 Request processing can have one of following statuses: